 - The second way a smoke alarm warns you is by blinking when it beeps.
 This helps people identify the source of the problem and makes it easier for people with hearing impairments to see that the alarm is out of power.
 All it means is that you need to change the battery so it is a warning that your battery is getting low.

 I recommend that First Alert Dual-Power Carbon Monoxide Detector Alarm that is available at Amazon.

 When you first install some models of smoke alarm, they blink in rapid succession.
 Just like the low battery warning, this is supposed to happen.
 However, those blinks are not a sign of trouble, nor should you worry about them.

 A new smoke alarm blinks to indicate it is connected to power.
 Even an older smoke alarm may do this if you disconnect and reconnect it or put new batteries inside.
-Those blinks are like the boot-up noise on your desktop computer, an indication that all is well and things are functioning the way they should.
+Those blinks are like the boot-up noise on your desktop computer, an indication that all is well, and things are functioning the way they should.

-What Color Should The Light Be On a Carbon Monoxide Detector
+What Color Should the Light Be on a Carbon Monoxide Detector

-Newer carbon monoxide detectors have a different set of lights than standard smoke alarms.
+Newer carbon monoxide detectors have a separate set of led lights than standard smoke alarms.
 Even those models that do both jobs (smoke and CO2) should have green, yellow and red lights.
 When the green light is blinking on your carbon monoxide detector, it means all is well, and the device is working.
 Your CO2 monitor light should always be green.